Moving at the speed of Learning: a case for mLearning and the iPod touch

 MAY 22, 2010

 For about 5 months I (with help from friends) have been writing a guide to using the iPod touch, iPhone and now iPad in education.
-It takes its name obviously from the ’slide to unlock’ home screen of iPod touch, iPhone and iPad devices – a nice metaphor for unlocking potential.
+Nearly every day I get an email or query as to how to approach deploying these devices in schools.

 #LWF11 Festival of Learning & Technology: My Best Of